-Richy Carey, a composer and sound artist based in Glasgow, has been appointed as the first Glasgow UNESCO City of Music Artist in Residence.
+Richy Carey, a composer and sound artist based in Glasgow, was appointed as the first Glasgow UNESCO City of Music Artist in Residence in 2018.

-Working with a range of community groups and choirs across the city, and supported by Glasgow Life’s Arts and Music teams, Richy will create a new film and choral work, Accents, investigating the idea of accents in Glasgow today.
+Working with a range of community groups and choirs across the city, and supported by Glasgow Life’s Arts and Music teams, Richy created a new film and choral work, Accents, investigating the idea of accents in Glasgow today.

-He will also develop ways in which the finished work can be shared internationally, creating new connections through the UNESCO Cities of Music network, which includes Salvador, Brazil; Katowice, Poland; Adelaide, Australia; Sevilla, Spain; and Chennai, India.
+He developed ways in which the finished work could be shared internationally, creating new connections through the UNESCO Cities of Music network, which includes Salvador, Brazil; Katowice, Poland; Adelaide, Australia; Sevilla, Spain; and Chennai, India.

 As an artist, Richy is interested in how the architecture of a space might amplify or modify a voice.
-The new choral work will actively encourage the different rhythms, inflections and sonorities of multiple accents to bend and shift around each other, exploring the patterns of difference that makes.
+The new choral work actively encourages the different rhythms, inflections and sonorities of multiple accents to bend and shift around each other, exploring the patterns of difference that makes.

-Culminating in a one-off public performance at Glasgow Royal Concert Hall in March 2019, all the choirs and participants will come together to perform the score live alongside the film.
+Culminating in a one-off public performance at Glasgow Royal Concert Hall in March 2019, the choirs and all the participants came together to perform the score live alongside the film.